devkimchi/container-orchestration-sample/README.md

 #### `eShopLite.ProductApi` in .NET

-[`MSBuild`](https://github.com/dotnet/msbuild) has a feature to build your .NET app containerized without a `Dockerfile`.
-The downside of this approach is that you can't add the `RUN` instruction.
-This `eShopLite.ProductApi` app has to create a database file when the app starts, which requires the `RUN` instruction.
+Unlike the other microservice apps in this repository, this `eShopLite.ProductApi` app has to use `Dockerfile` for containerization because it requires the `RUN` instruction to create an SQLite database file inside the container.

 1. Make sure you have been running Docker Desktop.
 If not, start Docker Desktop.